 You cross a few streams and sheep fences along the way, but there are bridges at each of them so that part isn’t bad at all.

 The photo above was taken with a drone, but you can easily take some great photos of this waterfall from the ground too.
-It’s also possible to hike up to the top of the cliff and take photos from there, although I didn’t see where a foot path starts for this, and I was content to just go up with the drone instead.

 How To Get To Hengifoss Waterfall